 Exceptions occurring during resource acquisition or release abort the operation.
 Exceptions during resource release at shutdown are just displayed but no further action is taken.

 Returns the result of invoking ACTION with the resource covered by the TIMED-RESOURCE.
-The acquired resource will not be released during the extent of the with-timed-resource invocation.
+The acquired resource will not be released during the extent of the call-with-timed-resource invocation.

 Is the OBJECT a timed-resource?

 - timed-resource-open?
 TIMED-RESOURCEprocedure

 Gets & sets the number of seconds to wait for a thread to quit.

 Default is #f.